Domestic Violence Act and Blended Family Structure Attorneys Passaic County NJ

 NJ Half-Siblings Who Grew Up in Blended Family, Qualify As Household Members Under New Flexible & Expanded Definition of Prevention of Domestic Violence Act (PDVA)

-The court held that although the half-sibling brother resided with his mother after her divorce, he shared regular meaningful time, and had a substantial relationship with his half-sister, who resided with their father.
-As such, he was thus a member of both households, even having spent overnights, extended summer visits, and family vacations with this particular household from his youth till his college years.
+The court held that although the half-sibling brother resided with his mother after her divorce, he shared regular, meaningful time and had a substantial relationship with his half-sister, who resided with their father.
+He was thus a member of both households, even having spent overnights, extended summer visits, and family vacations with this particular household from his youth till his college years.

 The PVDA does not define “household”

-The court decided that to restrict a child whose parents are separated to one household and disregard meaningful, regular time spent in a second household would drastically change the statutory construct, and discriminate against members of blended families.
-With the remarriage of one or both of the parents, children often become part of both families, and not having a more flexible approach to modern blended family dynamics, can unduly restrict the broadly designed, legislatively crafted protections afforded victims of domestic violence.
+The court decided that to restrict a child whose parents are separated to one household and disregard meaningful, regular time spent in a second household would drastically change the statutory construct and discriminate against blended family members.
+With the remarriage of one or both of the parents, children often become part of both families.
+Not having a more flexible approach to modern blended family dynamics can unduly restrict the broadly designed, legislatively crafted protections afforded by domestic violence victims.

-As adults, the plaintiff, SC, filed a temporary restraining order against her half-brother, JD, alleging assault, and terroristic threats.
-JD filed a motion to dismiss, arguing that PDVA jurisdiction had not been established and claimed that his “sporadic relationship” of the weekend and holidays visits, along with the occasional family vacation was not enough to establish jurisdiction.
+As adults, the plaintiff, SC, filed a temporary restraining order against her half-brother, JD, alleging assault and terroristic threats.
+JD filed a motion to dismiss, arguing that PDVA jurisdiction had not been established and claimed that his “sporadic relationship” of the weekend and holiday visits, along with the occasional family vacation, was not enough to establish jurisdiction.

 By stating that the PDVA must be extended to include “modern, blended households,” the New Jersey Appellate Court determined that jurisdiction had been established and that the trial court could resume the final restraining order hearing.

 Long-term Consequences of Domestic Violence Charges In Essex County, NJ